-These Xpath axes methods are used to find complex or dynamic elements.
+These Xpath axes methods find complex or dynamic elements.

 Selects all elements in the document following the current node( )

-By using Following we can identify the Password text box which is located after the Username name field.
+By using the following, we can identify the Password text box located after the Username name field.

-In the below screenshot we want to get the ancestors of the ‘ul ‘ tag highlighted in red.
-These ancestors are highlighted in blue.
+In the below screenshot, we want to get the ancestors of the ‘ul ‘ tag highlighted in red.
+These ancestors highlight in blue.

 Selects all nodes that come before the current node.

-Selects the following siblings of the context node.
-Siblings are at the same level of the current node as shown in the screen below.
+It selects the following siblings of the context node.
+Additionally, siblings are at the same level of the current node, as shown in the screen below.
 It will find the element after the current node.

-By following-sibling method, we can Identify Password text box which located after Username name field.
+By the following-sibling method, we can Identify the Password text box located after the Username name field.